xrsheffield/website-1/content/events/climate-justice-march.md

 event_time: 12 noon
 summary: March from Devonshire Green for rally at City Hall
 ---
-March and rally to Coincide with the end of COP28
+March and rally to coincide with the end of COP28

 1. Assemble Devonshire Green - 12pm